marrow/mongo/guide/fields.md

 #### Read/Write Permissions

 {% method -%}
 The shortcut methods `is_readable(context=None)` and `is_writeable(context=None)` are provided to evaluate the `read` and `write` predicates, which follow a pattern similar to projection.
-Literal `True` and `False` are allowed as constants to represent "always" and "never", or these may be callbacks (or callable objects) which optionally take a context argument and return `True` or `False`, or an iterable of such objects which may also return `None` to abstain from voting in the access control list (ACL).
+Literal `True` and `False` are allowed as constants to represent "always" and "never".
+These may alternatively be callbacks (or callable objects) which optionally take a context argument and return `True` or `False`, or an iterable of such objects which may also return `None` to abstain from voting in the access control list (ACL).

 {% sample lang="python" -%}
 ```python